lmc2179/lmc2179.github.io/drafts/whats_the_point.md

 - ...build and deploy models
 - ...help the business test its ideas with experimentation

-All of these are actually quite decent answers.
-Data scientists in different setting definitely do all these things - as a working data scientists, each of these is part of my professional life.
+All of these are quite decent answers.
+Data scientists in different setting definitely do all these things - as a working data scientists, each of these is part of my professional life, and I agree they are important.
 But in the pre Data Science era, many businesses got along just fine without these things.

 The point of data scientists - the reason we do all the things in the list above - is to use data to _make better decisions_.